 How much is a motel vs hotel?

-In general, you can bet that any given motel will be substantially cheaper than a hotel.
-This is because motels have little to no amenities and relatively simple accommodations, and cater to travelers doing shorter stays.
+Any given motel will be substantially cheaper than a hotel.
+This is because motels have little to no amenities and relatively simple accommodations and cater to travelers doing shorter stays.
 For those traveling on a budget, motels can be a great option.

-Hotels can be affordable or expensive, occupying a broad range of prices that reflect the level of accommodations and amenities offered.
+Hotels can be affordable or expensive, depending on the accommodations and amenities offered.
 Location is a major factor in pricing, too.
-You can expect to pay more for a downtown hotel in Austin than you would for one located outside the city, for example.
+For example, a room in a downtown hotel in Austin will be more expensive than one located outside the city.

 Inn vs hotel vs motel

 So, you understand the difference between a hotel and a motel — now, what about an inn?
-In short, inns are small establishments with a limited number of rooms that are often family-owned and operated.
+Inns are small establishments with a limited number of rooms that are often family-owned and operated.
 Interestingly, inns predate both motels and hotels.
-Their roots can be traced back to the Roman Empire, when merchants would stay in them while traveling on commercial or government business.
+Their roots can be traced back to the Roman Empire when merchants would stay in them while traveling on commercial or government business.

 Inns are usually located in the countryside or along highways.
 They’re also often decorated in a quaint, homey manner, much like a bed-and-breakfast.
 Like motels, inns cater to short-term travelers and have fairly basic amenities.
 Generally speaking, staying at an inn costs more than a motel but less than a mid-tier hotel.